Regulatory actions for Sept. 30, 2025

 Sep.
 30, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Outlook, Roche, Uroviu, Zenflow, Zoll.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Applied, Bioarctic, Dyne, Eisai, Johnson & Johnson, Kedrion, Novo Nordisk, Nrx, Outlook.

 Briefs